TNWing/TNWing-pep-project/readme.md

 * Javalin - version 5.0.1

 ## Features
-* User Registration and Login Handlers
+* User Registration and Login Handlers.
-* Message creation, modification, and deletion
+* Message creation, modification, and deletion.
+* Retrieving messages from a given account.
+* Retrieving a specific message.

 ## Getting Started